-Devices such as iPads and Digital Cameras can be used to record a short drama, play or debate.
-Digital cameras can also be used to sequence stories or instructions.
-Podcasts can be created and uploaded to the school website to be shared.
-Software such as 2Simple and Clicker can be used to create books written by pupils.
+Devices such as iPads can be used to record a short drama, play or debate.
+Coding software such as scratch can also be used to sequence stories or instructions.
+Software such as Scratch and Microbit can be used to create books written by pupils.